 This course is an (extracurricular) Skills Module, open to all BA2 and BA3 students from the faculty of Humanities.
 Students will be selected based on their motivation.
-If the number of applicants greatly outnumbers the available places, places will be awarded by lottery.

 Please note that this Skills Module, being an extracurricular course, cannot be used in the elective space of your regular programme.